-CBD dosage can be a tricky game.
-Although CBD is non-toxic, and thus there is no reported danger in taking even very high doses, it can be hard to know how much to use if you’re inexperienced with it.
+CBD serving size can be tricky determine.
+Although there is no reported danger in taking even very high servings, it can be hard to know how much to use if you’re inexperienced with it.

-Every person is different, and that means the right CBD dosage for your needs might not be what’s suggested on the bottle or what works for another person.
-For these reasons, it’s important to note that CBDfx cannot make any dosage recommendations or imply any direct benefit from dosing CBD.
-Read on to learn more about how people are determining the best dosage for them.
+Every person is different, and that means the right CBD serving size for your desires might not be what’s suggested on the bottle or what works for another person.
+Read on to learn more about how people are determining the best serving size for them.

 CBD vs. THC

 Many people understandably get confused about the difference between CBD and THC.
-THC is the mind-altering chemical found in cannabis that gets you ‘high’ or intoxicated.
-CBD, although it also comes from the cannabis plant, is not intoxicating and may even potentially have many effects that are totally opposite to THC.
+THC is the psychoactive chemical found in cannabis that makes you feel intoxicated.
+Although it also comes from the cannabis plant, CBD is non-psychoactive and may even potentially have many effects of its own.

-There have been many studies and copious research done on the effects of CBD, but there is still much to learn about recommended dosages.
-Anecdotal evidence among CBD users varies in terms of how much CBD produces a desired effect.
+There have been many studies and copious research done on the effects of CBD, but there is still much to learn about recommended serving sizes.
+Anecdotal evidence among CBD users varies in terms of how much CBD produces a certain effect.

-Some people swear by “microdoses” of CBD.
-Meanwhile, there are plenty of people who swear by a large daily dose of CBD.
+Some people swear by “micro-servings” of CBD.
+Meanwhile, there are plenty of people who swear by a large daily serving of CBD.
 As you can see, this is an area that still needs much more research and understanding.
-At the moment, the typical advice is “start with a small dose and gradually increase until you reach your desired effect.”
+At the moment, the typical advice is “start with a small serving and gradually increase until you reach your desired effect.”

-This means that there will be a lot of trial and error and figuring out which dosage is the right one for you.
-Luckily, the only side effects commonly associated with CBD are mild dry mouth and sleepiness.
+This means that there will be a lot of trial and error and figuring out which serving size is the right one for you.

 Trial and Error

-When you start taking CBD, you will first have to figure out which dosage method you prefer (tablets, topicals, vaping, gummies, etc), as well as how much to take.
+When you start taking CBD, you will first have to figure out which method of consumption you prefer (tablets, topicals, vaping, gummies, etc), as well as how much to take.